Altinn/altinn-studio-docs/content/correspondence/reference/API endpoints/initialize/basecorrespondenceext/_index.en.md

 Type: _DateTimeOffset?_

-The date and time for when the recipient must reply.
+The date and time for when the recipient must reply/confirm.

 ### externalReferences